ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

   int k = 5;
   char c = 'A';

-  // Normal use - you can't mis positional and non-positional
+  // Normal use - you can't mix positional and non-positional
   // We can repeatedly use an argument printf("%1$d, %4$c, %2$d, %4$c, %3$d, %4$c\n", i, j, k, c);